ericoporto/ags-manual-wiki/UpgradeTo36.md

 String variables and related functions should work seamlessly with Unicode texts.
 Functions that work with characters were changed to have arguments and return values as `int`, to be able to pass any Unicode character.
 This includes AppendChar(), ReplaceChar() and String.Char[] property.
 Also, `String.Format("%c", n)` will now be able to print Unicode characters.

 The Translations are not affected by the game's setting and have an individual setting of their own.
-When you open TRS file made by the new version, it will have "#Encoding" option in the file's header.
+When you open a TRS file made by the new version, it will have an "#Encoding" option in the file's header.
 This is where you may write either "UTF-8" or "ASCII" by hand to tell the translation compiler (and the engine) how this translation should be interpreted.
-By default this should be "UTF-8", so you only need to change this if you need translation to be in ASCII for some reason.
+By default this should be "UTF-8", so you only need to change this if you need the translation to be in ASCII for some reason.
-If you have imported an older project and TRS file does not have this option, then you may add one yourself.
-Just remember that TRS options must be preceded with a comment sign, like this:
+If you have imported an older project and the TRS file does not have this option, then you may add one yourself.
+Just remember that the TRS options must be preceded with a comment sign, like this:

     //#Encoding=UTF-8

-Don't forget to save TRS in UTF-8 with whatever text editor you are using, if you want it to keep Unicode texts intact.
+Don't forget to save the TRS in UTF-8 with whatever text editor you are using, if you want it to keep Unicode texts intact.

 The engine can run the game in both Unicode and ASCII modes.
 It uses a game setting to set up the mode on start, but when loading a translation it will switch to the translation's setting.
 This behavior is meant primarily to allow adding UTF-8 translations for older ASCII games.